A Class and Sentence Guide for Florida Felony Crimes

 Pretrial Intervention

-First-time offenders with third-degree felonies may be eligible for pretrial intervention, if offered by the district.
+First-time offenders charged with third-degree felonies may be eligible for pretrial intervention if the district offers it.
 These interventions provide first-time offenders with the opportunity to avoid a conviction.
 The defendant must agree to follow the program’s requirements, which include receiving treatment, counseling, education, or supervision services.
 At the end of the intervention, the state attorney can recommend additional supervision, dismissal of charges, or prosecution.

 Prison Sentences in Florida

-In Florida, offenders sent to prison typically serve 85% or more of their sentence, as pronounced by the judge.
-Up to 15% of that sentence can be reduced by earning gain-time or incentive.
+In Florida, offenders sent to prison typically serve 85% or more of their sentence, as the judge pronounces.
+Up to 15% of that sentence can be reduced by earning gain time or an incentive.

 Florida’s Criminal Statutes of Limitations

 Florida felony law also includes statutes of limitations for filing criminal charges.
 The statutes of limitations run when the defendant commits a crime.
 Serious crimes have longer statutes.
-In Florida, life felonies, capital felonies, and felonies that result in death have no statutes.
-Meanwhile, first-degree felonies have a four-year statute of limitations, and other felonies have a statute of limitations of three years.
+In Florida, there are no statutes for life felonies, capital felonies, or felonies that result in death.
+Meanwhile, first-degree felonies have a four-year statute of limitations, while other felonies have a three-year statute of limitations.
 If a prosecutor files charges after the statute of limitations has expired, the defendant can seek the dismissal of those charges.

 Can Felony Convictions Be Sealed or Expunged in Florida?